Saturday, February 14, 2026

 The Trouble at Taqueria Los Dos Laredos

-Picture this: You walk into your favorite taqueria, eager for a plate of sizzling tacos.
-What if, just behind the kitchen door, a grim discovery awaits?
-That’s exactly what happened at Taqueria Los Dos Laredos, located at 414 S. New Braunfels.
+You walk into your favorite taqueria, eager for a plate of tacos.
+Behind the kitchen door, a serious discovery was made.
+That happened at Taqueria Los Dos Laredos, located at 414 S. New Braunfels.
 Back in December 2025, health inspectors had to step in after food safety violations came to light.

-According to the inspection records reviewed by KSAT Investigates, the restaurant was shut down for four days following a December 19 check.
-What did the inspectors find?
-A staggering 17 violations, including rodent droppings smeared across food, shelves, and floors.
-Yikes!
-The inspections scored the establishment a dismal 72, indicating a need for immediate action.
+According to inspection records, the restaurant was shut down for four days following a December 19 check.
+Inspectors found 17 violations, including rodent droppings smeared across food, shelves, and floors.
+The inspections scored the establishment a 72, indicating a need for immediate action.

 Metro Health mandated a deep clean to address the infestation.
-They found cracks and gaps in the walls that made perfect hiding spots for rodents.
-Food containers weren’t secure either, raising even more red flags.
+They found cracks and gaps in the walls that could serve as hiding spots for rodents.
+Food containers weren’t secure either, raising concerns.

-When a KSAT crew visited the taqueria days after the shutdown, they encountered an employee who wasn’t keen on discussing recent events.
-Though the employee asserted that the restaurant had been cleaned and fumigated, they declined to allow cameras into the kitchen.
-It leaves one wondering: How thoroughly can pests be eradicated?
+Days after the shutdown, an employee said the restaurant had been cleaned and fumigated but refused to allow cameras into the kitchen.
+This raises the question: How thoroughly can pests be eradicated?

 A Peek into La Cabana De Jalisco

 Just around the corner, another restaurant faced similar scrutiny.
 La Cabana De Jalisco was also cited for serious issues during a December 16 inspection, which revealed 12 violations.
-Inspectors found a significant crack in the wall that served as a portal for unwanted pests—rodents leaving droppings on food ingredients like flour and sugar.
+Inspectors found a significant crack in the wall that served as an entry point for pests—rodents leaving droppings on food ingredients like flour and sugar.

-The management at La Cabana, however, took a more proactive approach.
-When KSAT reached out, the manager invited reporters into the kitchen to show off the repairs made since the inspection.
-The crack in the wall had been sealed from the outside and patched from the inside, a promising step toward ensuring food safety.
+Management at La Cabana took a more proactive approach.
+When contacted, the manager invited reporters into the kitchen to show the repairs made since the inspection.
+The crack in the wall had been sealed from the outside and patched from the inside, a step toward ensuring food safety.

 Their inspection score?
 An 83, which still wasn’t good enough to avoid follow-up scrutiny.
-The manager expressed hopes of scoring a perfect 100 in their next inspection and plans to invite KSAT back for confirmation—a commendable way to regain customer trust.
+The manager expressed hopes of scoring a perfect 100 in their next inspection and plans to invite officials back for confirmation, a step toward regaining customer trust.

 The Bigger Picture: Why Inspection Scores Matter

-Restaurant inspections can feel like just another bureaucratic hurdle, but they directly affect your dining experience.
+Restaurant inspections can seem routine, but they directly affect your dining experience.
 These evaluations help maintain health standards vital for public safety.
-While a range of scores exists—from “A” for very good to “C” for poor—seeing a high number of violations can be alarming.
+While a range of scores exists, from “A” for very good to “C” for poor, seeing a high number of violations can be concerning.

 During the week of December 14 to December 20, several restaurants in San Antonio excelled in their inspections.
 Chill-n Ice Cream, Firehouse Subs, Lenny’s Sub Shop, Press Coffee, and Abuela’s Mexican Restaurant all scored a solid 100, proving that many establishments prioritize cleanliness and food safety.
 These scores not only reassure customers but also show a commitment to quality.